I find many marketers don’t get involved in Facebook advertising because they aren’t clear on the benefits, the process or the costs.

 - Everything You Need to Know About Facebook Ads

 - The Value of Facebook Ads

 So the purpose of this post is to provide clarity on costs involved with Facebook advertising.
-The short answer: You can spend as little as a dollar (or even less) or as much as your budget will support.
+The short answer: You can spend as little as a dollar (or even less) or as much as your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. will support.

 Here is an overview of costs I’ve seen as well as some budgeting tips.

 I create several ads within a single campaign.
 That campaign requires — technically — at least a $1 budget.

 Of course, there are ways around that.
 You can stop and pause The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve. and ads that aren’t working.
 So in reality, you don’t even need to spend a dollar.